Members

 Dr Penny Abbott is an academic general practitioner and the Chair of General Practice at Western Sydney University.
 She has career long teaching, research, clinical and professional interests in high quality accessible primary care, Aboriginal and Torres Strait Islander health, the health of justice involved people and health equity.

-Kingsley Agho is an associate professor in Biostatistics at the School of Science and Health.
+Kingsley Agho is a professor of Biostatistics at the School of Science and Health.
 He has over 15 years’ experience in the design and analysis of large epidemiological studies including longitudinal and cluster RCT data.
 Another key research interest of Kingsley is in Epidemiology, Global health and water management and engineering– one to one water saving program for high water users.

 I am Chair of Medicine at Blacktown Clinical School, Western Sydney University and Clinical Network Director Subspecialty Medicine (Cardiology, Endoscopy, Gastroenterology/Hepatology, Neurology and Respiratory Medicine) at WSLHD.
 Clinically, I work as an academic gastroenterologist and hepatologist at Blacktown Hospital.